 2.1.a.
 Active, child-initiated learning dominates the day.
 Minimal amounts of time (no more than five minutes) are spent getting ready, sitting and listening, or waiting.
-The daily schedule and routines are predictable and considerate.
+The daily schedule and routines are predictable and consistent.
+The teacher strives to incorporate enthusiasm and engagement to foster a positive frame of mind about school.